Lighthouses of the United States: Northwestern Pennsylvania

 lens is displayed at the Erie

 Maritime Museum.
 C.W.
-Bash's photo is at right, J. Becker has
+Bash's photo is at right, C. Porter has

-a closeup, Wikipedia's page has a good photo,
+a photo, Wikipedia's page has a good photo,

-is available, and Bing has an aerial view.
+Shawn Christopher has a 2016 street view, and Google has a satellite view.
 The lighthouse replaced an 1830 wood tower destroyed

-to accommodate changes in the pier.
+to accommodate extensions of the pier.
 Located on the north side of the

 closed.
 Owner/site manager: U.S. Coast Guard.
 ARLHS USA-274; USCG